MicrosoftDocs/memdocs/windows-365/enterprise/identity-authentication.md

 The device join type for your Cloud PCs directly correlates to both the type of identity you want the Cloud PCs to have:

-- **[Hybrid Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join-hybrid.md)**: If you choose this join type, Windows 365 will join your Cloud PC to the Windows Server Active Directory domain, then rely on the Azure Active Directory Connect tool or your own Windows Server Active Directory Federation Services (AD FS) to synchronize these identites to Azure Active directory.
+- **[Hybrid Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join-hybrid.md)**: If you choose this join type, Windows 365 will join your Cloud PC to the Windows Server Active Directory domain you provide.
+Then, if your organization is properly [configured for Hybrid Azure AD Join](/azure/active-directory/devices/howto-hybrid-azure-ad-join.md), the device will be synchronized to Azure Active Directory.
 - **[Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join.md)**: If you choose this join type, Windows 365 will join your Cloud PC directly to Azure Active Directory.